ataylor89/PyWord/README.md

 ## Graphical layout

-Normally Tk interfaces use a grid layout.
+Tk interfaces often use a grid layout.
 The grid layout consists of cells, and each cell has coordinates given by a row and a column.

 Our Tk window has a notebook (ttk.Notebook) and a menubar (tk.Menu).